 Where to stay in Stone Town

-If you choose to spend the night in Zanzibar, the best thing to do is staying in a traditional Swahili hotel.
+If you choose to spend the night in Zanzibar, the best thing to do is to stay in a traditional Swahili hotel.

 Those are not only beautifully designed, but also infused with history.
-Arabic-style arches, carved doors, and colorful decorations, perfectly located in the heart of the city.
+Arabic-style arches, carved doors, and colorful decorations are perfectly located in the heart of the city.

 Here are a few hotels worth looking at: